ozgurgulerx/aks-workshop/labs/01GettingStarted.md

 ![Alt text](../media/70.png)

 ## Install the kubernetes CLI
 You use the Kubernetes CLI, kubectl, to connect to your Kubernetes cluster.
 If you use the Azure Cloud Shell, kubectl is already installed.
-If you're running the commands locally, you can use the Azure CLI or Azure PowerShell to install kubectl.
+If you're running the commands locally on your PC/MAC, you can use the Azure CLI or Azure PowerShell to install kubectl.
+Use [az aks install-cli](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-install-cli) to download and install kubectl.

 ![Alt text](../media/03.png)

+Even if you have kubectl, the Azure CLI includes AKS-specific commands (az aks) that you might need.
+These commands help you create and manage AKS clusters, get credentials for kubectl, and perform other Azure-specific tasks.

+az aks install-cli command specifically installs kubectl via the Azure CLI, ensuring that the version is compatible with AKS.

 ## Install Helm